lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 How to launch
 -------------
 To launch skanlite turn on your scanner and that it is connected to your computer.
-To launch the application go to the menu :menuselect:`graphics --> skanlite` or run
+To launch the application go to the menu :menuselection:`graphics --> skanlite` or run

 .. code::